ocf/ocfweb/ocfweb/docs/docs/contact.md

 > *Interested in [[joining staff|about-staff]]?
 Feel free to
 > attend our meetings or contact us by email!*

-There are several ways to contact the student volunteers who keep the OCF running (hereafter referred to as OCF staff).
+There are several ways to contact the student volunteers who keep the OFC running (hereafter referred to as OFC staff).
 If your question cannot be answered by the **[[FAQ|doc faq]]**, we ask that you try coming to **[[staff hours|staff-hours]]** before contacting us by email.

-When contacting OCF staff, please reference
+When contacting OFC staff, please reference

- * your OCF account name (if known)
+ * your OFC account name (if known)
  * the software you are using and any error messages encountered

 ## In person

-The OCF lab is located on the ground level of MLK Student Union (entrance on Lower Sproul), Room 171.
+The OFC lab is located on the ground level of MLK Student Union (entrance on Lower Sproul), Room 171.
 You will need to show your student ID to the publications staff on desk when you enter the lab.

-OCF staff members are usually **not present** during lab open hours.
-To talk with an OCF volunteer staffer, check the [[posted staff hours|staff-hours]].
+OFC staff members are usually **not present** during lab open hours.
+To talk with an OFC volunteer staffer, check the [[posted staff hours|staff-hours]].

 ## Email